 If any problems are found, the LED will blink or turn on a color corresponding to the issue found.
-Please refer to the following table and contact New Focus support if this happens.
+Please refer to the following table and call New Focus support if this happens.

-CONDITION LED STATE No power applied to unit OFF Unit OK; no critical errors detected Solid green Reboot condition occurred Fast blinking green for 0.5 second Corrupted firmware detected Solid amber Critical fault detected (e.g. over-temperature) Solid red
+CONDITION LED STATE No power applied to unit OFF Unit OK; no critical errors detected Solid green Reboot condition occurred Fast blinking green for 0.5 second Unit OK; 8758 hand control pad detected Slow blinking amber Corrupted firmware detected Solid amber Critical fault detected (e.g. over-temperature) Solid red